oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/13-migrate-using-ftex/migrate-using-ftex.md

     ```
     </details>

 5. Examine the Data Pump log file for any critical issues.
-A full import usually produces a few errors or warnings, especially when going to a higher release and into a different architecture.
+A FTEX import usually produces a few errors or warnings, especially when going to a higher release and into a different architecture.

     * The roles `EM_EXPRESS_ALL`, `EM_EXPRESS_BASIC` and `DATAPATCH_ROLE` do not exist in Oracle Database 23ai causing the grants to fail.
     * The same applies to the `ORACLE_OCM` user.